robertmaldon/awsHealthOrgViewAlerts/README.md

 10. Unless you received an event on one of your AWS Organization accounts ***after*** you enabled the service in step 1, you will not get any notifications until an event occurs.

 # Troubleshooting
-* If for whatever reason you need to update the Webhook URL.
-Just update the CloudFormation Template with the new Webhook URL (minus the https:// of course) and the KMSEncryptionLambda will encrypt the new Webhook URL and update the DecryptionLambda.
+* If for whatever reason you need to update the Webhook URL; just update the CloudFormation Template with the new Webhook URL (minus the https:// of course) and the KMSEncryptionLambda will encrypt the new Webhook URL and update the DecryptionLambda.
 * If you are expecting an event and it did not show up it may be an oddly formed event.
 Take a look at CloudWatch > Log groups and look at the Lambda that sends to Chime/Slack.
 See what the error is and reach out to me via [email](mailto:jordroth@amazon.com) for help.